Djelle/ESPHomeVoiceSatellite/README.md

 I hope that it will be possible to send Text-To-Speach to the speaker in the future.
 Which could have many uses.
 Like annoucing which config-option is selected.

 ## NOTICES:
-When connecting the physical modules together: Make sure the I2S connections are as short as posible.
+- When connecting the physical modules together: Make sure the I2S connections are as short as posible.
 The amplifier module can use 2A of power.
 So use a power supply that can output that.
-If you use a LED-strip with many diodes, don't feed it power though the ESP32.
-But connect the strip and the ESP32 through a common power plug like an USB-C or barrel plug.
+- If you use a LED-strip with many diodes, don't feed it power though the ESP32.
+But connect the strip and the ESP32 through a common power plug like an USB-C or a barrel plug.